THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 But according to Toisfois, the brothers were minuvals who were horsing around in the Mishkan.
 There they were, doing the Avoidah, when Nadav thought it would be hysterically funny to dump the contents of the Kiyore on Avihu's head.
 Avihu responded by taking the Urim V'Tumim and smacking Nadav in the face, causing him to fall backwards into the Tayvah holding the Luchois.
 This got the Kruvim angry and...well...you've seen Raiders of the Lost Ark -- you know what happens next.

 The RAMAH vehemently disagrees with the Goyn.
-He insists that cooking and eating traifus, even in the Mishkan, does not bring about a chiyuv of missah, just so long as whatever was cooked and eaten conforms to the same halachois in place for the Korbonois.
-He cites a Beraisah in Yevamois that says the brothers had fully and successfully cooked their meal.
+He insists that cooking and eating traifus, even in the Mishkan, does not bring about a chiyuv of missah, just so long as whatever was cooked and eaten conforms with the same halochois in place for the Korbonois.
+He cites a Braisah in Yevamois that says the brothers had fully and successfully cooked their meal.
 But after eating they brought out a cake from which Avihu's wife had cut out a small wedge, "just to taste".
 Consequently they were chayuv missah for having brought a dessert with a mum into the Koidesh HaKedoishim.

 In my humble opinion, I respectfully submit that the Goyn and the RAMAH have absolutely no idea what they are talking about.
 A maiseh shehoyo: When I was a young talmid I experimented with traifus, in the spirit of "Oiseh Maiseh Beraishis"; I felt compelled to sample all of His creations.
 Including dumplings.
 As I washed my first bites down at the Chinese restaurant, I waited.
 Would I be struck down by a bolt of lightening?
 Would I choke to death on a clump of traifus?
 No!
 The Aimishteh left it up to me to make my choices and live with them.